What’s up with goosebumps?

 Why do we get goosebumps?

-In humans goosebumps are most often associated with unpleasant situations, for instance when you’re cold or feeling afraid.
-But there is more to it than that as other things can also cause goosebumps.
-The sympathetic nervous system that causes the goosebumps, gets input from many parts of the brain, including those involved with motivation, arousal, and emotion.
-This is why hearing music or seeing art that is particularly moving can give you the ‘chills’, as can feelings of awe, pride and excitement.
+We have no control over when we get goosebumps and when we don't; it is an involuntary reaction.
+Usually, goosebumps are associated with unpleasant situations, such as when you are cold or scared.
+But there is more to it, as other things can also cause goosebumps.
+The sympathetic nervous system that causes goosebumps gets input from many parts of the brain, including those involved in motivation, arousal and emotion.
+This is why hearing music or seeing art that is particularly moving can give you the chills, as can feelings of awe, pride and excitement.

-Puffing up like other animals might not be of much help to us when we feel threatened but goosebumps do still serve a purpose in humans, though perhaps not an essential purpose.
-Goosebumps help us, and other animals, to conserve heat when we are exposed to the cold.
-Contraction of the muscles in the skin generates heat, the raised hair follicles cause skin pores to close, and hairs standing up trap a layer of air near the skin and hold onto body heat.
+Straight up hair like in other animals may not be very useful to us when we feel threatened, but chicken skin still serves a purpose in humans, albeit perhaps not a very essential one.
+Goosebumps help us, and other animals, retain warmth when exposed to the cold.
+The contraction of muscles in the skin generates heat, raised hair follicles cause skin pores to close, and raised hairs trap a layer of air near the skin, retaining body heat.

-Recent research has also linked goosebumps to the regeneration of hair and hair follicles, which can be seen as a longer-term response to cold, at least for animals with fur.
-The nerves connected to the tiny muscles responsible for goosebumps also connect to hair follicle stem cells, which are responsible for hair growth.
-So when you get goosebumps, your hair follicle stem cells get the message to grow new hair.
+Recent research has also linked chicken skin to the regeneration of hair and hair follicles, which can be seen as a longer-term response to the cold, at least in animals with fur.
+The nerves connected to the tiny muscles responsible for chicken skin are also connected to the hair follicle stem cells, which are responsible for hair growth.
+So when you get chicken skin, your hair follicle stem cells get the message to grow new hair.